![]() |

 evidenced in their own documentary record, a copyist would have felt Josephus' original identification inadequate or even

 undesirable, and thus substituted a phrase of his own, namely the one we see today.
+Once again, an argument in favor of authenticity is rendered inconclusive

 or even invalid.
 But something else could have happened, other than the replacement